SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c1;event delegation⟯ is ⟮c3;handling events⟯ (that are ⟮c4;similar somehow⟯) on ⟮c2;a common ancestor⟯
 Event delegation only works due to event bubbling

+#### node

+node handles events in the module `event`, where everything that can have events implements `EventEmitter`.

+##### EventEmitter methods

+on|add event handler
+off/removeListener|remove an event handler once|add one-time event handler emit|trigger an event removeAllListeners|remove all listeners from event emitter

 ### Web Speech API

 Web Speech API: text to speech/speech to text